rutviksorathia/movie_db/README.md

 # Movie DB Flutter App

-A Flutter application that allows users to browse movies, view details, and manage a list of favorites.
+A Flutter application that allows users to browse movies, view details, and show list of Top Rated movies.
 This project uses a third-party API (like The Movie Database API - TMDB) to fetch movie data.

 ## Requirements